syncthing/docs/users/config.rst

     interfaces via IPv4 only.

 TCP IPv4 address and port (``tcp4://192.0.2.1:22000``)
-    These are equivalent and will result in Syncthing listening on the specified address and port only.
+    This results in Syncthing listening on the specified address and port, IPv4 only.

 TCP IPv6 wildcard and port (``tcp6://[::]:22000``, ``tcp6://:22000``)
     These are equivalent and will result in Syncthing listening on all interfaces via IPv6 only.

 TCP IPv6 address and port (``tcp6://[2001:db8::42]:22000``)
-    These are equivalent and will result in Syncthing listening on the specified address and port only.
+    This results in Syncthing listening on the specified address and port, IPv6 only.

 Static relay address (``relay://192.0.2.42:22067?id=abcd123...``)
     Syncthing will connect to and listen for incoming connections via the